wp-plugins/instant-feedback/readme.txt

 Tested up to: 4.1.1
 Stable tag: 1.0.46

-Myeffecto provide an emotion-based widgets, which increase Blog Engagement and Traffic simulatenously.
+Myeffecto provide an emotion-based widgets, which helps to increase Blog Engagement and Traffic simulatenously.

 == Description ==